-There are several ways to estimate the size of the gig economy and independent workforce.
-Some count the total number of workers who participate in any form of independent work.
-Some only count those who rely on independent work for their primary earnings.
+There are several ways to estimate the size of the gig economy and non-standard workforce.
+Some count the total number of workers who participate in any form of non-standard work.
+Some only count those who rely on this work for their primary earnings.
 Others count only particular types of arrangements, like online platform work or subcontracted arrangements.
-For each of these measures, numbers vary based on how each particular survey defines independent work.
+For each of these measures, numbers vary based on the exact wording of questions.
 A closer examination of the similarities and differences of the definitions used in each study can be found in the Research section of the Data Hub.

 More than a quarter of workers participate in the gig economy in some capacity.

-Some measures of the gig economy include any worker who engages in independent work in any capacity—online or offline, with regular or occasional participation, and for primary or supplemental earnings.
-This includes workers who hold traditional wage and salary jobs, including full-time jobs, as well as those who only do gig work.
+Some measures of the gig economy include any worker who engages in non-standard work in any capacity—online or offline, with regular or occasional participation, and for primary or supplemental earnings.
+This includes workers who hold traditional full-time jobs in addition to gigs, as well as those who only do gig work.

-MBO Partners,1 the Freelancers’ Union,2 and McKinsey Global Institute3 each have conducted online surveys of the national workforce that indicate between 25 and 30 percent of workers had engaged in independent work on a supplementary or primary basis in the preceding month.
-Since large-scale public surveys, like those administered by the Bureau of Labor Statistics, tend not to ask about supplemental work, these private surveys are some of the best estimates we have.
+MBO Partners,1 the Freelancers’ Union,2 and McKinsey Global Institute3 each have conducted online surveys of the national workforce that indicate between 25 and 35 percent of workers had engaged in non-standard or gig work on a supplementary or primary basis in the preceding month.
+Since large-scale public surveys, like those administered by the Bureau of Labor Statistics, tend not to ask about supplemental work, these private surveys are some of the best estimates we have of supplemental or occasional gig workers.

-The estimates vary based on the definition of independent or gig work used, the time frame considered, and the population that was sampled for the survey.
-The largest estimate of non-traditional work available—40 percent of the workforce—is from a Government Accountability Office analysis of General Social Survey (GSS) data, and includes standard part-time work, which most experts would not consider an independent or alternative arrangement.4
+The estimates vary based on the definition of gig work used, the time frame considered, and the population that was sampled for the survey.
+The largest estimate of non-standard work available—40 percent of the workforce—is from a 2017 Government Accountability Office analysis of General Social Survey (GSS) data, and includes standard part-time work, which many experts would not consider a non-standard arrangement.4

 - 1. 26.9 percent of the workforce engaged in independent work arrangements.
 MBO Partners, “The State of Independence in America” (Herndon, VA: 2018), https://www.mbopartners.com/state-of-independence.
 More information about this and subsequent studies in the Research section of the Data Hub.